meghdadyazdi/UCFD-Milestone/README.md

 4. JQuery

 ### Features
-This website contains first page with no scrolling and 3 other pages as introduction of trainers and classes, contact and shop.
+This website contains first page with no scrolling and 4 other pages as introduction of trainers, activities, contact and shop.

 ##### Home page

 ##### Gym page
+## Our Trainers
+## Activities

 ##### Shop page

 ##### Contact us